Idol (Yoasobi song): Oricon

-For the issue dated April 24, 2023, "Idol" entered the Oricon Digital Singles Chart at number two, earning 33,867 downloads, behind Man with a Mission and Milet's "Kizuna no Kiseki", and rose to the top the next week with 34,070 downloads, making it as Yoasobi's record for the most number-one song on the chart with 12 songs, tying with Yonezu at that time.
-(Note: Yonezu became the artist with the most number-one song on the Oricon Digital Singles Chart again with 13 songs after "Tsuki o Miteita" debuting atop the chart.)
+For the issue dated April 24, 2023, "Idol" entered the Oricon Digital Singles Chart at number two, earning 33,867 digital sales, behind Man with a Mission and Milet's "Kizuna no Kiseki", and rose to the top the next week with 34,070 sales, making Yoasobi the most number-one song on the chart with 12 songs, tying with Kenshi Yonezu.
+(Note: Yonezu returned to the artist with the most number-one songs on the Oricon Digital Singles Chart again with 13 songs after "Tsuki o Miteita" debuting atop the chart.)
 It spent ten non-consecutive weeks atop the chart, the fifth song to reach it in history.
-(Note: Following Kenshi Yonezu's "Lemon" and "Uma to Shika", Lisa's "Homura", and Official Hige Dandism's "Subtitle") The song debuted atop the Streaming Chart with 10,328,178 streams, the duo's third number-one song on the chart, following "Yoru ni Kakeru" and "Kaibutsu", and topped for 22 consecutive weeks, the second most weeks at number one, behind Official Hige Dandism's "Pretender" (34), (Note: Surpassed by the 23 consecutive weeks of Creepy Nuts' "Bling-Bang-Bang-Born" in 2024) and the fifth song to reach number one on the chart for more than ten weeks.
+(Note: Following Kenshi Yonezu's "Lemon" and "Uma to Shika", Lisa's "Homura", and Official Hige Dandism's "Subtitle") The song debuted atop the Streaming Chart with 10,328,178 on-demand streams, the duo's third number-one following "Yoru ni Kakeru" and "Kaibutsu", and topped the chart for 22 consecutive weeks, the second most weeks at number one, behind Official Hige Dandism's "Pretender" (34), (Note: Surpassed by the 23 consecutive weeks of Creepy Nuts' "Bling-Bang-Bang-Born" in 2024) and the fifth song to reach number one on the chart for more than ten weeks.
 (Note: Following Aimyon's "Marigold", and Official Hige Dandism's "Pretender", "I Love…" and "Subtitle") With 29,975,897 streams in the week of June 26, it became the duo's and 2023 biggest, and the second most accumulated streams in a single week in Oricon history, behide "Butter" (31 million streams), (Note: In 2025, Kenshi Yonezu's "Iris Out" surpassed "Idol" to become the second most accumulated streams in a single week in Oricon history with 32 million streams.) as well as the song with the most weeks exceeding 20 million streams (12), besting "Subtitle" (4).
 Moreover, "Idol" is the second song in 2023 since Be:First's "Boom Boom Back", and by the duo to reach number one on both the Oricon Digital Single and Streaming charts in the same week and topped for ten non-consecutive weeks, tying with "Subtitle".

 "Idol" first opened at number five on the Oricon Combined Singles Chart dated April 24, and ascended to number one in the week of May 29, as the duo's second song since "Yoru ni Kakeru", after staying in the top five for five weeks.
 The song returned to number one in the week dated January 22, 2024, eight months after the first top.
 The CD single debuted at number two on the Oricon Singles Chart for the week of July 3, selling 49,385 copies, behind King & Prince's "Nanimono", while the English version peaked at number eight on the Digital Singles Chart with 6,080 units.
 "Idol" finished at number one on three Oricon 2023 year-end charts: Combined Singles, Digital Singles, and Streaming, earning 557,295 downloads and 570,368,238 streams.